Above: Representations of the birth of massive black holes in the early universe — see research story here. (John Wise / Nature Journal)

 Atomic, Molecular, & Optical Physics

-The Atomic, Molecular, and Optical (AMO) physics group investigates ultracold atoms, miniature atomic devices and technology, quantum optics, quantum information, and ultrafast laser science; probing the fundamental physical limits to the engineering of quantum states of matter and light.
+The AMO physics group studies ultracold atoms, quantum optics, and ultrafast laser science.
+Their work probes physical limits in engineering quantum states of matter and light.

 Condensed Matter and Quantum Materials